-- A parliamentary motion from 20.12.201933 asks to adapt federal law in such a way as to prohibit single-use cigarette filters. - In its answer, the Federal Council (FC) recognises that cigarette filters are a source of MP-pollution, and acknowledges that according to Art.
+- A parliamentary motion from 20.12.201936 asks to adapt federal law in such a way as to prohibit single-use cigarette filters. - In its answer, the Federal Council (FC) recognises that cigarette filters are a source of MP-pollution and acknowledges that according to Art.
 30a(a) EPA, it may ban products intended for single and short-term use if their benefit does not justify the environmental pollution they cause.
 Based on this provision, it would in principle be possible to issue a ban on such single-use filters.
-However, in order to justify such a ban, it would have to be clearly proven that cigarette filters are harmful to the environment, in particular the direct effects of the microplastics released and the organic pollutants on the health of organisms.
+However, to justify such a ban, it would have to be clearly proven that cigarette filters are harmful to the environment, in particular the direct effects of the microplastics released and the organic pollutants on the health of organisms.
 However, according to the FC these concrete effects have not been sufficiently proven.
-For the FC, a ban would also mean a disproportionate interference in the freedom of trade and commerce compared to the environmental benefits. - A parliamentary interpellation from 17.03.202334 about pollution by littered single-use E-cigarettes, asks the Federal Council if it could consider prohibiting such E-cigarettes. - In reference to its previous answer to motion 19.4629 (see above), for the time being, however, the FC does not intend to ban their marketing on the basis of Article 30a(a) EPA, as it maintains that such a ban would be disproportionate in view of the encroachment on freedom of trade and commerce it would represent. - A parliamentary interpellation from 08.12.202235 asks the Federal Council to examine if it would be feasible and appropriate to introduce a deposit on cigarette butts. - However, in the FC's view, the introduction of a deposit on cigarette butts is not a target-oriented measure for reducing littering.
-The financial and human resources required to set up the infrastructure and operate the deposit system in order to take back cigarette butts and refund the deposit would be very high.
+For the FC, a ban would also mean a disproportionate interference in the freedom of trade and commerce compared to the environmental benefits. - A parliamentary interpellation from 17.03.202337 about pollution by littered single-use E-cigarettes, asks the Federal Council if it could consider prohibiting such E-cigarettes. - In reference to its previous answer to motion 19.4629 (see above), for the time being, however, the FC does not intend to ban their marketing on the basis of Article 30a(a) EPA, as it maintains that such a ban would be disproportionate in view of the encroachment on freedom of trade and commerce it would represent. - A parliamentary interpellation from 08.12.202238 asks the Federal Council to examine if it would be feasible and appropriate to introduce a deposit on cigarette butts.